just-hms/jim/README.md

 jim --ls <filter>
 ```

-This action will list all the available commands, filtering them with the provided filter.
+Will list all the available commands, filtering them with the provided filter.

 #### `--mod`